mohitpai/journey-optimizer.en/help/using/reports/subscription-report-live.md

 ---
 # Subscription live report {#subscription-report-live}

+>[!CONTEXTUALHELP]
+>id="ajo_subscription_live_report"
+>title="Subscription live report"
+>abstract="The Subscription live report allows you to measure and visualize in real-time the activity of your subscribers only over the last 24 hours.
+Your report is divided into different widgets detailing your subscriptions and unsubscriptions.
+Each reporting dashboard can be modified by resizing or removing widgets."

-The subscription **[!UICONTROL Live report]** displays details about the activity of your subscribers over the last 24 hours only.
+The Subscription **[!UICONTROL Live report]** displays details about the activity of your subscribers over the last 24 hours only.
 To measure your subscriptions over a selected time period, refer to the [Subscription global report](subscription-report-global.md).

 To access your reports, click the **[!UICONTROL Report]** icon of your selected subscription list.